 Dr. Mark's principal clinical interest is in medical lung diseases including interstitial pneumonitis and vasculitis.
 He has contributed seminal work in the field of Wegener's granulomatosis in the lung and of hypersensitivity pneumonitis.

 Dr. Mark has published extensively including a single author book on pulmonary pathology and has co-written a consultative atlas covering challenging cases collected from his personal files.
-He has recently contributed to the encyclopedic treatise on pulmonary pathology edited by Drs.
-Flieder and Hazelton.
+He contributed to Spencer’s Pathology of the Lung, an encyclopedic treatise on pulmonary pathology edited by Drs.
+Flieder and Hazelton, and published in 2013.
 Other recent work includes studies on molecular testing for lung cancers and hypersensitivity pneumonitis.